Formal manifolds: foundations: Introduction and the main results

 Starting with this paper, we will develop a new theory of smooth relative (co)homologies in several papers.
 In this paper, we introduce and study formal manifolds, which are analogs of formal schemes in the setting of differential geometry.
 The definition of formal manifolds naturally comes out of the two objects in Lie pairs.
 Recall that the formal Lie theory theorem asserts an equivalence of categories between the category of finite-dimensional complex Lie algebras and the category of complex formal group laws (see \cite[(14.2.3)]{Ha} for example).
 Underlying a formal group law is a formal power series algebra.
 On the other hand, a smooth manifold (and in particular a Lie group) is naturally a locally ringed space with the sheaf of $\C$-valued smooth functions as its structure sheaf.
 Roughly speaking, formal manifolds are locally ringed spaces over $\Spec(\C)$ that unify the notions of formal power series algebras and smooth manifolds (see Definition \ref{def:formalmanifold} for details).

-This paper primarily focuses on exploring function spaces and Poincaré's lemma within the context of formal manifolds.
+This paper primarily focuses on the foundational framework of formal manifolds.
 In another paper of this series, we will study formal Lie groups, which are defined as group objects in the category of formal manifolds.
 We will prove a generalization of the formal Lie theory theorem, which asserts an equivalence of categories between the category of formal Lie groups and that of Lie pairs.
 Using the language of formal manifolds and formal Lie groups, we will finally establish the smooth relative (co)homology theory.

 We will define formal manifolds and related notions in what follows, and provide an outline of the main results of this paper.